ABC logo

 The ABC Editorial Team have a combined Sports Journalism experience of 20+ years.
 They love to crunch the numbers for all betting predictions, meticulously finding value in each selection.
 Football experts in their own right, they each bring specialists sports and leagues to the table.
 Whether it be football, horse racing, boxing, darts, or NFL, our team is equipped to bring you the most insightful and valuable betting tips around.

-• Armenia v Ireland
+• Ireland v Armenia

 • World Cup Qualifying